 When I'm not doing science, I like to spend my time:

-• Skiing: I've loved skiing pretty much all my life.
+- Skiing: I've loved skiing pretty much all my life.
 Whenever time, weather, and my location allow I can be found in the mountains shredding gnar and schlarping pow!
 I'm a certified ski instructor (CSIA Level 1), and I am trained in avalanche risk evaluation and rescue (AST 1).

-• Running: My first three years at Dalhousie I was a member of the varsity track team.
-I specialized in middle distance events, and won a number of individual medals as well as team championships in the Atlantic University Sport (AUS) league over my time with the team.
-I left in my fourth year in order to free up time to pursue other interests, but still really enjoy trail and mountain running when I have the chance.
+- Running: My first three years at Dalhousie I was a member of the varsity track team.
+I specialized in middle distance events, and won a number of individual medals and team championships in the Atlantic University Sport (AUS) league over my time with the team.

-• Surfing: A newer hobby.
+- Surfing: A newer hobby.
 During my PhD I had the good fortune of living within weekend-trip-distance of some of Canada’s best surf beaches on the west coast of Vancouver Island, and took advantage whenever possible.